xiumingxu/blockchain/README.md

 # Blockchain Miner Application

 ## Quick Start
-Please visit 34.1223 for testing server deployment
+- Subfolder[client] includes the src file for android application (Minimum platform Android 9)
+- Subfolder[server] includes a Noder.js server src files, which deployed to http://34.217.130.218:3000/ (AWS)

 ## Introduction
 A fullstack solution for blockchain mining

 ## Problem Detailing
 ### Client
-Generate the nounce in bitcoin header(random solution) and hash it the Getting thecen ter
+Generate the nounce in bitcoin header(random solution) and return the hashed nonce to server

 ### Server - Bitcoin central service
 For allocating bitcoin mining task to clients and collect the nonces